What are Oxygen Absorbers and Why Are They Used in Long-Term Food Storage?

 What Types of Food Products Can Be Stored Using Oxygen Absorbers?

 Products should be low in moisture and oil content.
 If the moisture content is not low enough (about 10 percent or less), storing products in reduced oxygen packaging may result in botulism poisoning.
 All of our dehydrated products meet the 10 percent or less criteria.
 However, some products (for example, granola) contain nuts which because of their oil content has a shorter shelf life of up to 6 months to a year.
+This applies to any food that has a higher oil content, eg. brown rice vs. white rice.

 To learn more about the shelf-life of the various dried foods we carry, please refer to the Information Center under Storage Life of Dried Foods